 It was a custom of the Jews to give those who were condemned to death by crucifixion “wine mingled with myrrh” to produce insensibility.
 This drugged wine was probably partaken of by the two malefactors, but when the Roman soldiers pressed it upon Jesus “he received it not” (Mark 15:23).
 (See GALL.)

-Another word lot is also translated “myrrh” (Gen. 37:25; 43:11; Revised Version, marginal note, “or ladanum”).
+Another word lot is also translated “myrrh” (Genesis 37:25; 43:11; Revised King James Version, marginal note, “or ladanum”).
 What was meant by this word is uncertain.
 It has been thought to be the chestnut, mastich, stacte, balsam, turpentine, pistachio nut, or the lotus.
 It is probably correctly rendered by the Latin word ladanum, the Arabic ladan, an aromatic juice of a shrub called the Cistus or rock rose, which has the same qualities, though in a slight degree, of opium, whence a decoction of opium is called laudanum.
 This plant was indigenous to Syria and Arabia.